Zoë

 talking.
 Wild Strawberry Hill/The Horse's Tail, both Conway originals,

-opener to the spangly title tune, revelling in its technical wizardry
+to the spangly title tune, revelling in its technical wizardry but

 Siobhan Long - The Irish Times